martinflemingdev/crossplane-composition-kustomize-bug/readme.md

 The crossplane and k8s directories have a simple kustomize `base` and `overlays` directory structure.
 Each overlays directory has an `array` and `map` directory

-The `overlays/array` folders attempt to patch an array item and the `overlays/map` folders attempt to patch a map.
+The `overlays/array` directories attempt to patch an array item and the `overlays/map` directories attempt to patch a map.

 ## To Reproduce Bug